Speakers Bureau

 Miriam holds a MFA in Acting with an emphasis in voice work from CUNY Brooklyn College, and undergraduate degrees in Philosophy, Theatre, and English.
 She teaches Acting at California State University, East Bay and Sacramento State University, and served as a KCACTF respondent since 2014.

 YES!
-Improvisation for Collaboration, Risk-Taking, & Imagination with Miriam Ani, MFA
+Improvisation for Collaboration, Risk-Taking, & Imagination

 Being put “on the spot” is the stuff of many adults’ nightmares.
 In a safe and collaborative environment, investigate your blocks, learn to say YES; and trust that your unique, creative well is always full— it may just need a playful nudge!